 Only three states, Alabama, California, and Florida, require county legislators to attend ethics training.
-Alabama requires them to attend ethics training provided by the Alabama Ethics Commission within 120 days of being sworn into office.
-Training must be made available online but can be provided in person.
-A free video on the Ethics Commission website satisfies Alabama's training requirement.
+Alabama requires them to attend ethics training by the Alabama Ethics Commission within 120 days of being sworn into office.
+Training must be made available online as well as in person, and a free video on the Ethics Commission website satisfies this requirement.
 After viewing the video, commissioners must submit their name online, and the information is reported electronically to the Ethics Commission.
-Free DVD copies of the video can be requested, but the Ethics Commission must be notified in writing that the training has been completed.
+Commissioners may request free DVD copies of the video but must notify the Ethics Commission in writing that they have completed the training.
 The training requirement can also be satisfied by completing the Alabama Local Government Training Institute's ethics course.

-In California, members of the county boards of supervisors must attend two hours of ethics training within their first year of service and at least once every two years thereafter.
+Members of California's county boards of supervisors must attend two hours of ethics training within their first year of service and at least once every two years thereafter.
 It can be provided online, in person, or through self-study by commercial organizations, nonprofits, or local governments.
 The California Fair Political Practices Commission and the Attorney General must be consulted about course content.
-A free online training course is available on the California Fair Political Practices Commission website.
-Supervisors must take an online test at the end to prove they took the course.
-The California Institute of Local Government offers a \$25 self-study program and on-site training for a fee.
+A free online training course is available on the California Fair Political Practices Commission website.78 Supervisors must take an online test at the end to prove that they took the course.
+The California Institute of Local Government offers a \$25 self-study program and on-site training for a fee.79

 County commissioners in Florida are required to attend four hours of training each calendar year.
-County commissioners can take training from any source they choose, and free online training is available on the Florida Commission on Ethics website.
-63 County commissioners must certify on their annual statements of financial interests forms that they have completed the required training.
+County commissioners can take training from any source they choose, and free online training is available on the Florida Commission on Ethics website.80 County commissioners